-Have you recently had a new furnace set up and are now experiencing a weird smell?
-You’re not alone, because a lot of other homeowners also experience this at first.
-Let’s review what’s causing this smell, and when you can expect it to subside, as well as three other furnace smells you shouldn’t neglect.
+Have you recently had a new furnace installed and are now noticing a weird smell?
+You’re not alone, because plenty of other homeowners also have this happen at first.
+Let’s review what’s creating this smell, and when you can look forward to it to go away, as well as three other furnace smells you shouldn’t ignore.

 Why Your New Furnace Smells

 Your furnace has a special finish on certain parts to keep them from rusting.
-This may include the heat exchanger, which safely exhausts gases like carbon monoxide naturally created during the heating process.
+This may include the heat exchanger, which safely gets rid of gases including carbon monoxide naturally created during the heating process.

-When your furnace starts for the first couple of times, the coating may give off a burning smell.
-This is standard and the smell should disperse the more your furnace heats.
+When your furnace operates for the first couple of times, the coating may give off a burning smell.
+This is normal and the smell should go away the more your furnace heats.

 To be on the safe side, you’ll want to connect with a heating and cooling company if the smell persists.
 A burning smell that remains can mean the motor is too hot or there’s an electrical problem, among other problems.